AmmarKOfficial/-100DaysofPythonML/README.md

-<h2>Welcome to my #100DaysOfPythonML challenge repository!</h2>
+<h1>Welcome to my #100DaysOfPythonML challenge repository!</h1>

-Starting from March 23, 2023, I will be working on this challenge to improve my skills and expertise in Python, Data Science, AI, and Machine Learning.
-The primary goal of this challenge is to learn something new every day related to these topics and implement it by pushing the code to this repository.
+<h2>Starting from March 23, 2023, I will be working on this challenge to improve my skills and expertise in Python, Data Science, AI, and Machine Learning.
+The primary goal of this challenge is to learn something new every day related to these topics and implement it by pushing the code to this repository.</h2>

 During the 100 days, I will be exploring various aspects of Python, including web development, scientific computing, data analysis, and AI.
 Additionally, I will be learning Data Science, which includes data cleaning, preprocessing, visualization, and modeling, to gain meaningful insights from complex data sets.